microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 Phase A and phase B run 90 degrees out of phase.
 The synchronization scheme works as follows:
-* PWM2 is synchronized to the EOC (End of Cycle) trigger of PWM1, so they run in phase
+* PWM2 is synchronized to the EOC (End of Cycle) trigger of PWM1, so they run in phase.
 * PWM3 is synchronized to PG2TRIGC via the PWM2 peripheral's PCI input and the PWM event A output.
 PG2TRIGC is set to (PG1PER / 4 ), so the PWM3 cycle starts 1/4 of a period after PWM1 and PWM2 cycle start.
-* PWM4 is synchronized to the EOC (End of Cycle) trigger of PWM3, so they run in phase.
+* PWM4 is synchronized to the EOC (End of Cycle) trigger of PWM3, so PWM3 and PWM4 run in phase.

 <p>